 Who out there is simply trying to tough it out by pushing themselves in the blind belief that your body can take anything and you simply have to hang in there for long enough?
 Who is being smarter and regularly facing the reality of the situation you’re in, coming up with a short term plan to make progress and then sense checking again?
 Focused bursts of intense, full conviction effort, contrasted by regrouping and recovering will ultimately allow more of your natural talents to be used, with much greater effect.

-Don’t be like the fire walkers!
-Understand that you’re capable of great things when the pressure’s on, but be smart about the way that you use your abilities and apply them mindfully to the immediate challenges you face so that you can keep using your talents and not get burnt out!
+Don’t be like the fire walkers – don’t burn yourslef out.
+Understand that you’re capable of great things when the pressure’s on, but be smart about the way that you use your abilities and apply them to the immediate challenges you face so that you can keep using your talents mindfully.